 Mutual Aid Resources

-For the first time, we are offering our annual resilient yards workshops as webinars rather than as in-person workshops.
+Our annual resilient yards workshops are being offered as webinars rather than as in-person workshops.
 The webinars happen in real time on the Zoom platform, allowing for interaction among the presenters and attendees.
 Learn more.

 Safe Outdoor Work Policy

 The State of Minnesota has implemented comprehensive measures to prevent the spread of COVID-19.
-We are following developments carefully as they apply to the green industry sector.
+We have followed developments carefully as they apply to the green industry sector.
 We have implemented protocols to protect our staff and the public during our outdoor work.
 For more information about our safe outdoor work policy, including practices related to travel, use of equipment, personal protective equipment, social distancing and communications, please check our Return to Workplace plan.